 The JuntoCast is a semi-monthly podcast about early American history.
 Each episode features a roundtable discussion by academic historians, Ken Owen, Michael Hattem, Roy Rogers, and guest panelists, exploring a single aspect of early American history in depth.

-The JuntoCast was the original “podcast on early American history.”
+The JuntoCast was the first “podcast on early American history.”
 Following its launch in May 2013, the world of early American history podcasting began growing.
 We are proud to have created the first podcast devoted exclusively to early American history.
-As the ranks of early American history podcasts has grown, The JuntoCast‘s roundtable format remains unique in its ability to show how historians think historically about the past in practice, through in-depth discussions between multiple historians about key events, issues, and themes in early American history.
+As the ranks of high-quality early American history podcasts has grown, The JuntoCast‘s roundtable format remains unique in its ability to show how historians think historically about the past in practice, through in-depth discussions between multiple historians about key events, issues, and themes in early American history.

 “The Junto” was a club originally founded by Benjamin Franklin and his working-class friends in 1720s Philadelphia to crowdsource learning and self-improvement by sharing with each other the knowledge they had accumulated in their own studies.
 Similarly, The JuntoCast is committed to crowdsourcing the current knowledge of academic historians by bringing it to a broad audience in an informal, conversational format that is intellectually engaging, educational, and entertaining.

 - anyone interested in American history

 - academic historians specializing in a period other than the 18th century

 - avid readers of books about the American Revolution and/or other topics in early American history